gh-gaurav/Reimbursement-Portal/README.md

 Install Dependencies

-__Your requirements.txt includes the following dependencies:__
+Make a file named requirements.txt in your root directory.

-makefile
+__Your requirements.txt must includes the following dependencies:__

 ```
 alembic==1.13.1
 Flask==3.0.3